Finschia/finschia-sdk/x/fswap/spec/01_concepts.md

 ## MsgSetSwap

-`MsgSetSwap` is not a proposal; it is a regular message.
+`MsgSetSwap` is a regular message.
 Other modules can include `MsgSetSwap` in their proposals to set `Swap`.
 If the proposal passes, the `Swap` can be used on chain.

 `ToDenomMetadata` is [`Metadata`](../../bank/types/bank.pb.go#L325) in `x/bank` module, and it MUST meet these [limitations](../../bank/types/metadata.go#L11).
 In addition, `ToDenomMetadata` should also meet the following two additional constraints by x/swap.